Here's why we still prefer to use our Dext (formerly known as Receipt Bank) enabled process for handling employee expenses rather than Xero Expenses.

 - Xero expenses creates a Bill to be Paid for managing re-payment of expenses.
 Our current process does the same, with an attached formatted expense report and full drill down to the individual underlying receipts

 - Xero expenses costs $5/user/mth extra.
-Current Receipt Bank usage and Standard Ledger process costs no extra.
+Dext usage and Standard Ledger processing costs no extra.

 Xero expenses looks like a straight forward way of managing expense claims if you're still at a stage of doing your own books.

-For our bookkeeping clients, we already have a proven well defined process and service based around Receipt Bank that handles both company receipts and invoices as well as personal expense reimbursements ... and for no extra cost.
+For our bookkeeping clients, we already have a proven well defined process and service based around Dext that handles both company receipts and invoices as well as personal expense reimbursements ... and for no extra cost.